maximbetin/explorastur/README.md

 ## Troubleshooting

-- **Missing data**: Check if the website structures have changed (Telecable blog, Turismo Asturias, Oviedo Centros Sociales, or Visit Oviedo)
+- **Website structure changes**: If a site changes its HTML structure, the scraper may stop working properly.
+Check for the following symptoms and solutions:
+  - Missing events from a specific source: The HTML selectors may need updating
+  - Incomplete data: Date or location extraction patterns may need adjustment
+  - Error messages about "No events found": The website structure has likely changed significantly

+- **Connection errors**:
-- **Connection errors**: Ensure you have a stable internet connection
+  - Ensure you have a stable internet connection
+  - Some websites may implement rate limiting or blocking of scraping activities
+  - Try adding delays between requests if you encounter connection issues

+- **Pagination issues**:
+  - If you see fewer events than expected, check if the pagination logic is working correctly
+  - The "max_pages" setting (default: 5) can be adjusted in the scraper classes

 ## Important Notes